When Composite Likelihood Meets Stochastic Approximation: A Network Analysis of Mental Health Data

 The model is estimated using the hypergeometric sampling of Definition~\ref{def:hyper:w}.
 Given the large sample size, we set the recycling window at $l=1,000$ and burn-in period $B = 0.25 n$.
-The stepsize scheduling is defined by $c=.501$ and $\eta_0$ chosen by keeping on halving an initial proposal until the holdout negative composite log-likelihood performance ceases improving when evaluated at $T_n = n$.
+The stepsize scheduling is defined by $c=.501$ and $\eta_0$ chosen by halving an initial proposal until the holdout negative composite log-likelihood performance ceases improving when evaluated at $T_n = n$.
 The selected value is $\eta_0=5$.
 After every $0.25n$ iterations, the algorithm performs a new evaluation of the holdout negative log-likelihood.
 When the improvement falls under $0.1\%$, the algorithm stops.
 In our case, it stops at $T_n = 1.75n$.
-The full estimation procedure, including the initial stepsize selection, took almost $15$ seconds when run on a single core of a personal laptop\footnote{Intel Core i5-2520M; RAM 8 GB; R version 4.3.0; gcc version 13.1.1; 4x 3.2GHz, OS Manjaro Linux 23.0.0 }.
-As a benchmark, on the same hardware, the numerical estimator took more than half an hour to converge, providing similar results.
+The full estimation procedure, including the initial stepsize selection, took almost $15$ seconds when run on a single core of a personal laptop\footnote{Intel i5-2520M; RAM 8 GB; R version 4.3.0; gcc version 13.1.1; 4x 3.2GHz, OS Manjaro Linux 23.0.0}.
+As a benchmark, the numerical estimator took more than half an hour to converge on the same hardware, providing similar results.

 At the end of the stochastic estimation, the asymptotic standard errors are computed by estimating the covariance matrix of $\bar{\bm{\theta}}_{\mathcal{P}_3}$ under Regime 3 of Theorem~\ref{th:main} using the usual sample estimators of $\bm{H}$ and $\bm{J}$.
 To investigate the structure of the estimated graphical model, all the $d$ parameters are tested against the null hypothesis of being zero.
-The resulting p-values are then adjusted via the Holm correction \citep{holm1979} in order to control for the family-wise error rate across the $d$ hypothesis at level $0.01$.
+The resulting p-values are then adjusted via the Holm correction \citep{holm1979} to control for the family-wise error rate across the $d$ hypothesis at level $0.01$.
 The procedure identifies $17.1\%$ of the possible edges as statistically significant, as visualized in Figure~\ref{fig:mh:struct}.